hmcclinton/Froggervideogame/Revision8AcradeGame/README.md

 ###Changes###
-Replaced image of Rock with Star now code matches
+Took out trophy variable
+Added Rock and Star at different scores to run over in game Fixed collison detection and now can always collide with Rock and Star Fixed code so rock code relates to rock and star code relates to star